deepdive

 puts ctx.talk("What is my favorite language?").content

-a specific turn needs different behavior.
-One common use is setting
+override them when a specific turn needs different behavior.
+One common use is

 #!/usr/bin/env ruby